Bikatr7/Kudasai/README.md

     "translated_text.txt" : The translated text, the text output by Kaiseki or Kijiku.

 Kairyou will ask if you'd like to index the text, this is useful for finding new names to add to the replacement json file.
 If you select 1 for yes, you need to provide a knowledge base, this can either be txt, a path to a txt file, or a path to a folder containing txt files.
-Kairyou will then index the all three sources and flag all new names with >>><<< in the preprocessed text.
+Kairyou will then index the all three sources and Kudasai will flag all new names with >>><<< in the preprocessed text.

 After preprocessing is completed, you will be prompted to run a translation module.
 If you choose to do so, you will be prompted to choose between Kaiseki and Kijiku.
 See the sections below for more information on each translation module.